Heinkel He 178: Into flight

 On 27 August 1939, the aircraft performed its maiden flight, only days before Germany invaded Poland.
-This flight, piloted by Erich Warsitz, lasted only six minutes and almost ended in near-disaster due to a misjudgement during the unpowered landing approach, but was successfully recovered.
+This flight, piloted by Erich Warsitz, lasted only six minutes and almost ended in disaster due to a misjudgement during the unpowered landing approach, but was successfully recovered.
 Warsitz later described his groundbreaking flight: "I moved the throttle levers gently forward.
 As the aircraft began to roll I was initially rather disappointed at the thrust, for she did not shoot forward as the 176 had done, but moved off slowly.
 By the 300-metre mark she was moving very fast.
 Despite several attempts I could not retract the undercarriage.
 It was not important, all that mattered was that she flew.
 The rudder and all flaps worked almost normally, the turbine howled.
 Now I would have to take my chances with the landing, losing altitude by side-slipping.
 I restored her to the correct attitude just before touching down, made a wonderful landing and pulled up just short of the Warnow."

 Heinkel had developed the turbojet engine and the testbed aircraft, the Heinkel He 178 V1, in great secrecy.
-Their existence were kept secret even from the Luftwaffe.
+Their existence was concealed even from the Luftwaffe.
 On 1 November 1939, after the German victory in Poland, Heinkel arranged a demonstration of the aircraft before a group of Nazi officials.
-While Hermann Göring, the commander in chief of the Luftwaffe, was not in attendance, the demonstration was watched by Ernst Udet and Erhard Milch, Minister of Aircraft Production and Supply, however, they were reportedly not impressed by its performance.
+While Hermann Göring, the commander in chief of the Luftwaffe, was not in attendance, the demonstration was watched by Ernst Udet and Erhard Milch, Minister of Aircraft Production and Supply; however, they were reportedly not impressed by its performance.
 While the He 178 had been a success on a technical basis, its speed was restricted to no greater than 598 km/h, even when fitted with the more powerful HeS 6 engines, capable of generating up to 1,300 lbf of thrust, while its combat endurance was limited to only ten minutes.